sgraden/vpc/apis.md

 ### GET/subnets
 This request retrieves all subnets in the region.
 Subnets are contiguous ranges of IP addresses specified in CIDR block notation.
 Each subnet is within a particular zone and cannot span multiple zones or regions.

-* **Required Parameters**:
+* **Optional Parameters**:
 	* `start`: A server-supplied token determining what resource to start the page on.
 	* `limit`: The number of resources to return on a page.
-	* `resource_group.id`: Filters the collection to resources within one of the resource groups identified in a comma-separated list of resource group identifiers
+	* `resource_group.id`: Filters the collection to resources within one of the resource groups identified in a comma-separated list of resource group identifiers.
+	* `zone.name`: Filters the collection to resources within the specified zone.
+	* `vpc.id`: Filters the collection to resources within the VPC of the specified identifier.
+	* `vpc.crn`: Filters the collection to resources within the VPC of the specified CRN.
+	* `vpc.name`: Filters the collection to resources within the VPC of the specified name.
+	* `network_acl.id`: Filters the collection to subnets with the network ACL of the specified identifier.
+	* `network_acl.crn`: Filters the collection to subnets with the network ACL of the specified CRN.
+  * `network_acl.name`: Filters the collection to subnets with the network ACL of the specified name.
 * **Return**:
 	* `200: The subnets were retrieved successfully.`